yoyo-yao-nus/NutriRecmd_rag_qa/README.md

-# E-commerce Product QA Bot
+# Nutrient Recipe Recommendation QA Bot

 This project demonstrates a **Retrieve and Generate (RAG)** based question-answering system for nutrient recipe recommendation using **LangChain**, **FAISS**, and **DeepSeek -r1**.